House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 metal drill press

-Drills are the first tools you grab when you need to make a hole.
-While these handheld tools are extremely portable and easy to use, they’re not the most stable or precise instruments.
-For the times when you need more precision from your bit, you’ll want a drill press instead.
+Drills are the first tools you grab when making a hole.
+While they are portable and easy to use, they’re not the most stable or precise instruments.
+When you need more precision from your bit, you’ll need a drill press.

-These tools work similarly to a regular drill, but they’re a stationary machine instead of something you hold.
-This allows for very precise drilling and reaming that you could never achieve with a hand drill.
+They work similarly to a regular drill but are a stationary machine instead of something you hold.
+This allows for precise drilling and reaming that you could never achieve with a hand drill.
 Likewise, a drill press allows you to work with small materials that you might not be able to stabilize otherwise.

-Take a look at drill presses online and you’re bound to be a bit overwhelmed.
-There are so many options with drastically different prices.
-How are you supposed to know which one is the best choice?
-We decided to answer this question definitively by testing them all.
-Along the way, we learned a lot about these machines, which we will share with you in the following eight reviews.
+Take a look at drill presses online, and you’re bound to be a bit overwhelmed.
+There are so many brands with drastically different prices.
+How are you supposed to know which one is the best machine?
+We decided to answer the question definitively by testing them all.
+We learned a lot about these machines along the way, which we will share with you in the following eight reviews.

 Rating Image Product Details